Quick Answer (TL;DR)

 Getting Started with Opportunity Solution Trees

 The Opportunity Solution Tree transforms product discovery from an occasional, unstructured activity into a continuous, disciplined practice.
 It ensures that everything your team builds is connected to a real customer need and a measurable outcome.
-That traceability -- from strategy through discovery through delivery -- is what separates teams that ship features from teams that ship outcomes.
+That traceability.
+From strategy through discovery through delivery.
+Is what separates teams that ship features from teams that ship outcomes.